GliaX/faceshield/README.md

 # Assembly instructions
 * See [Assembly Instructions illustration](instructions.jpg) for a visual guide
-* Insert strap into printed head piece
+* Loop strap through strap holes on printed head piece
-* Loop strap through buckle and attach to self using heat or a dab of glue
+* Insert clear plastic sheet into printed head piece
-* Insert clear plastic sheet, using strap to hold mylar in place.
+* Fit can be adjusted by pulling on the loose ends of the elastic strap

 # Licensing notes
 As per our understanding, hardware is not covered by copyright.
 However, we